MuscleMap/MuscleMap/docs/muscle-segmentation.md

 <div class="callout callout-warning">
   <strong>Warning</strong><br>
 The legacy regional models are maintained for backward compatibility only.
-Active development and state-of-the-art performance are provided exclusively by the **whole-body model**, which achieves robust performance across all anatomical regions.
+Active development and state-of-the-art performance are provided exclusively by the whole-body model, which achieves robust performance across all anatomical regions.
 </div>

 ---